 2 – Decide when you want to lock

-By floating the rate, you can lock the rate anytime between the day you apply for your loan and closing.
-Buyers who choose to float presume that the interest rates will fall in the near future.
+By floating the rate, you can lock the rate anytime between the day you apply for the loan and at the time of closing.
+Those who prefer to float conclude the interest rates will drop in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-When you decide to pay additional points to lower the interest rate of your mortgage loan.
+Typically you can elect to pay additional points to lower the rate of your mortgage loan.
 Every point is 1 percent of the mortgage loan and is payable in cash at the time of closing.

-4 – Bring your paperwork
+4 – Gather your paperwork